Sonny James: Top of the charts

-In late 1956 James released "Young Love", a 45 rpm single for which he would forever be remembered.
-As the first teenage country crossover single, it topped both the US country and pop music charts in January to February 1957.
+In late 1956, James released "Young Love", a 45 rpm single for which he would forever be remembered.
+As the first teenaged country crossover single, it topped both the US country and pop music charts in January to February 1957.
 Record sales could have been higher if Capitol Records had anticipated the exposure on popular-music charts; they had ordered only enough copies of the record to satisfy the anticipated country-music demand, and were therefore unable to supply most of the requests for records.
-The track peaked at No. 11 in the UK Singles Chart.
+The track peaked at number 11 in the UK Singles Chart.
 It sold well over one million copies, and was awarded a gold disc.
 Dubbed the Southern Gentleman because of his polite demeanor, he gained more exposure with an appearance on the popular Ed Sullivan Show and the Bob Hope Show.

 Thus began a seven-year search for a sound that gave him a lasting career.
-Two more years at Capitol Records didn't produce it and they parted ways in 1959.
-James signed with National Recording Corporation, and then stints with Dot (1960–1961), RCA (1961–1962), his second time with Capitol (1963–1972), and later with Columbia (1972–1979), Monument (1979) and Dimension (1981–1983).
+Two more years at Capitol Records did not produce it, and they parted ways in 1959.
+James signed with National Recording Corporation, and then stints with Dot (1960–1961), RCA (1961–1962), his second time with Capitol (1963–1972), and later with Columbia (1972–1979), Monument (1979), and Dimension (1981–1983).

-In 1962 he returned to his roots and became a member of the Grand Ole Opry and a year later signed again with Capitol Records.
-From 1964 to 1972 he was a dominant force in country music.
-James and his Southern Gentlemen appeared on the major TV shows during that period including Ed Sullivan, Andy Williams, Glen Campbell, Jimmy Dean, Mike Douglas, Merv Griffin, The Joey Bishop Show, was a multi-time guest on Hee Haw, also on the Johnny Cash Show and made minor singing appearances in four motion pictures.
+In 1962, he returned to his roots and became a member of the Grand Ole Opry, and a year later signed again with Capitol Records.
+From 1964 to 1972, he was a dominant force in country music.
+James and his Southern Gentlemen appeared on the major TV shows during that period, including Ed Sullivan, Andy Williams, Glen Campbell, Jimmy Dean, Mike Douglas, Merv Griffin, and the Joey Bishop Show', and was a guest on Hee Haw several times; he also appeared on the Johnny Cash Show and made minor singing appearances in four motion pictures.